ladwa2000/MySQL/README.md

 3. Delving into the use of WHERE clauses in SQL, demonstrating how to filter data based on specific conditions.
 It includes practical examples that utilise comparison operators, logical operators, and the LIKE operator to refine query results.

-4. Showcasing understanding of GROUP BY statements, including aggregate functions, and ORDER BY statements, including ascending and descending directives and overall best practices.
+4. Exploring the use of GROUP BY statements in SQL, focusing on how to group data and apply aggregate functions such as COUNT, SUM, AVG, and others.
+Additionally, it covers the use of ORDER BY statements to sort data in ascending or descending order.